 Are you curious about whether your dog loves you?
 The easiest way to figure this out is to look to see if your dog displays any of the following signs of affection.

-As I recently discussed with HelloBARK!, eye contact is a huge deal in the animal kingdom.
+Eye contact is a huge deal in the animal kingdom.
 When animals of many kinds feel uncomfortable, the first thing they’ll do is avert their eyes.
 Failing to do so can be seen as a challenge among other animals, but it’s something different with dogs and humans.
 If your dog is willing to look you in the eye, it’s because he or she feels very safe with you.

 Dogs don’t just feel safe when they look you in the eye, though.
 Studies have shown that when dogs look their owners in the eye, their brains release oxytocin – the same chemical that is released when a human feels love and affection.
 It’s actually the same kind of hormone that mother dogs release when they look at their babies.